Mohammer5/blog-articles/pages/01.home/first-article/item.md

 date: 13:40 01/13/2019
 author: Jan-Gerke Salomon
 header_image: image.jpg
-subheading: This is the first blog article used for some testing
+subheading: This is the first blog article used for some testing.
 ---

 <style>